 I love going on vacation, but packing and unpacking are the most tedious tasks of travel to me.
-First world problems have us so used to things during vacation; visiting Cuba definitely gave us a slice of humble pie.
-Not everything is easy to get from the pharmacy or regular store so my cousin and I were very selective with what we brought for our trip.
-Here are a few things to consider packing when traveling to Cuba.
+Packing for Cuba was somewhat hard for my cousin and I because we didn’t want to forget anything due to limited resources.
+Not everything is easy to get from the pharmacy or regular store so my cousin and I had to be selective with what to pack for our week in Cuba.
+If you’re planning a trip to Cuba, read more about what items to include in your Cuba packing list.

-Having proper documentation is essential when traveling to Cuba from the U.S. Make sure to bring along your Passport and have access to travel documents such as your boarding pass, complete itinerary, proof of health insurance and enough cash to last throughout the entire stay.
-We spent about 280 CUC total, but you can easily spend 100 CUC in one day if you’re a big spender.
+The first thing to have on your Cuba packing list is your important documents.
+Proper documentation is an absolute MUST when traveling to Cuba from the U.S. Make sure to bring along your Passport and have access to travel documents such as your boarding pass, tourist card (visa), complete travel itinerary, proof of health insurance.
+If you are flying directly to Cuba from the US, you can purchase your visa at the airport kiosk when you check in.
+I paid $50 flying with Delta airlines, but suggest checking your airline website for the latest up to date information.
+It is also important to bring enough cash for your entire stay.
+I spent about 280 CUC total after staying almost a week in Cuba, but you can easily spend 100 CUC in one day if you’re a big spender.

 Read Also: 5 Tips for Planning a Trip to Cuba